-- 2.2.1 Specific areas of concern include: - Sales of alcohol from "On" and "Off" licensed premises. - Glass related injuries. - Noise from music on the premises. - Nuisance and disturbance from smokers immediately outside the premises. - 2.2.2 Applicants for a premises licence are advised to include in their Operating Schedule, (where applicable) specifically how they will prevent sales of alcohol to persons under 18 years, minimise glass related injuries and or assaults, prevent noise from licensed premises become a nuisance and manage customers outside their premises who are smoking. - 2.2.3 Experience indicates that a last time of entry condition is assisting in the promotion of the licensing objectives.
-It is therefore expected that applicants for late licensed premises will detail in their operating schedules that there will be no new entry or reentry to the premises after 1am.
+- 2.2.1 Specific areas of concern include: - Sales of alcohol from "On" and "Off" licensed premises. - Glass related injuries. - Noise from music on the premises. - Nuisance and disturbance from smokers immediately outside the premises. - 2.2.2 Applicants for a premises licence are advised to include in their Operating Schedule, (where applicable) specifically how they will prevent sales of alcohol to persons under 18 years, minimise glass related injuries and or assaults, prevent noise from licensed premises become a nuisance and manage customers outside their premises who are smoking.
+It is expected that a Challenge 25 Policy will be adopted at the premises. - 2.2.3 Experience indicates that a last time of entry condition is assisting in the promotion of the licensing objectives.
+It is therefore expected that applicants for late licensed premises will detail in their operating schedules that there will be no new entry or reentry to the premises after 1am other than premises which are only open after 1am for late night refreshment..